Daniel Horowitz: Notable cases

 In 2016, Horowitz represented former Pittsburg, California, police officer, Wade Derby who exposed how the department falsified crime statistics by systematically reporting criminal conduct as suspicious circumstances.
 This lowered the crime statistics and made the department appear to be doing a better job than it was.
 On July 6, 2016, a New York Times article followed the current status of Horowitz' client, Pavel Lazarenko, the former Prime Minister of Ukraine.
 The article described how Horowitz and a team of lawyers were fighting the United States government over millions of dollars that were seized as part of the criminal prosecution of Lazarenko more than 15 years ago.

 In a 2016 case, Horowitz represented the founder of a white prison gang (Coby Phillips).
-Phillips read Elie Wiesel's book Night about Wieisel's Holocaust experiences, and he was so moved that he renounced his swastika tattoos and ordered his group members to stop using that symbol.
+Phillips read Elie Wiesel's book Night about Wiesel's Holocaust experiences, and he was so moved that he renounced his swastika tattoos and ordered his group members to stop using that symbol.
 In March 2018, that prosecutor left the district attorney's office and went into practice with Horowitz.

 In March 2017, police were called when radio show host, Michael Savage was thrown to the ground outside of a Marin County restaurant.
 Savage had been a vocal supporter of Donald Trump and Horowitz represented Savage telling the press that he was investigating "whether it had anything to do his client’s political views and his support of Trump".